kisiddharthan/taco-laco/README.md

 Chorizo Taco, $3.50 ea.

-If a customer orders 4 or more tacos, then a 20% discount wiil be applied to the entire order
+If a customer orders 4 or more tacos, then a 20% discount will be applied to the entire order

 ####Endpoints